donnyroufs/EventPlanner/README.md

 - [ ]  Make sure code is consistent, get into "best practices" for C#.

+- [ ]  If up for it add an aggregate and merge the two repositories.

 - [ ]  Solve TODOs in code if there are any